Future Truck Committee—Chairman Anthony Marshall, UPS

 - Corrosion of Non-Ferrous Materials on Chassis & Suspension

-S.18 Automated and Electric Vehicles —Kyle Mitchell, Maverick Transportation
+S.18 Automated Vehicles —Kyle Mitchell, Maverick Transportation

 The S. 18 Automated and Electric Vehicles Study Group assists in the development and maintenance of durable, reliable, and maintainable systems for automated vehicles and the electrification of medium and heavy-duty commercial vehicles.
 S.18 studies the malfunctions, deficiencies, and failures of such systems and investigate future developments in system componentry and accessories.